rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 ![CATelcoCustomer](images/CATelcoCustomer_gWithoutDprep.png)

-Download the model files and put them in the root folder.
+Download the model files and put them in the project's root folder.
 If we have not already done so, we can generate the schema by running `python churn_schema_gen.py`.

 ### Lab 2: Deploy Service to Production